Edwin387/azure-network-protocols/README.md

 ### Observe DHCP Traffic

-1. In Wirehshark, filter for DHCP traffic.
+1. In Wireshark, filter for DHCP traffic.
 2. From the Windows 10 VM, issue a new IP address:
    - Open Powershell as admin and run: `ipconfig /renew`.
 3. Observe the DHCP traffic in Wireshark.